The WEIRDest People in the World: Reception

-Not all reviews were positive.
-Wilson had also discussed the Philip Jenkins book Fertility and Faith (which makes a different argument), and described it as "more focused" than The WEIRDest People in the World.
-A reviewer in The Economist claimed not to be fully convinced of Henrich's thesis that the Roman church ushered in a more fluid society, saying that more likely "the medieval church was negotiating with, rather than Moulding, a social reality which was evolving fast as cities emerged."
-The reviewer also criticized the Western-style/kinship-intensive divide by noting that one family can contain a range of roles and attitudes.
+A reviewer in The Economist said they were not fully convinced of Henrich's thesis that the Roman Catholic church ushered in a more fluid society, saying that more likely "the medieval church was negotiating with, rather than Moulding, a social reality which was evolving fast as cities emerged."
+The reviewer also criticized the dichotomy between Western-style and kinship-intensive societies, noting that one family can contain a range of roles and attitudes.

 Pauline Grosjean, Professor in the School of Economics at University of New South Wales, noted in Science that marriage age has varied over time and that the colonies of the U.S. and Australia (places with abundant land) saw a sharp drop in marriage age among migrating 19th century Europeans; she described this as evidence against Henrich's suggestion that the Church's marriage prohibitions explain the Europeans' propensity for late marriage, though both the U.S. and Australia had sentiments of anti-Catholicism as both were more Protestant in their formation.
 Additionally, she said Henrich fails to address "the role that states may have played as competitors and regulators of the Church".

 Philosopher Daniel Dennett praised The WEIRDest People in the World as an "engagingly written, excellently organized and meticulously argued book ...
 One of the first lessons that must be learned from this important book is that the WEIRD mind is real; ... we must stop assuming that our ways are 'universal.'"
 However, Dennett claimed that on "why the church fathers enforced these prohibitions so tenaciously against resistance over the centuries, this is still a bit of a mystery. ...
 This book calls out for respectful but ruthless vetting".

 Razib Khan wrote that "Henrich's engrossing narrative is filled with neat facts and insightful theories.
 The sequence of coincidences and correlations across history, psychology, and anthropology make for compelling reading."
 Khan said the author "makes a strong case that the Christian Church's MFP was the cause for the transformation of Western European society during the medieval period. ...
 But the second half of the book is arguably much more tendentious, as the author attempts to answer the great riddle of economic historians, the 'great divergence' between the West and the rest."